Nuneham House: History

 The house was altered by Henry Holland in 1781–2, including the heightening of the wings.
 In 1789, the 2nd Earl Harcourt re-erected the Carfax Conduit building in a prominent position in the park.
 It had had to be moved from Carfax in the centre of Oxford, where it was an obstacle to traffic.

+At about the same time, a church with a wide tower with a domed roof was built about a mile north of the house.

+Later developments

-In 1904, after the death of Sir William Harcourt, Nuneham House passed to his son, Lewis Harcourt, known by many as "Loulou".
+In 1904, after the death of Sir William Harcourt, Nuneham House passed to his son, Lewis Harcourt, 1st Viscount Harcourt, known by many as "Loulou".
 He had recently married Mary Ethel Burns, a niece of American financier and banker, J. P. Morgan.
 The estate inherited by the young couple was in need of major renovation, which they could not afford.
 Morgan established a £52,000 ($260,000) line of credit at his London bank for his niece, which he told her did not need to be repaid.
 The Harcourts used these funds to renovate the old buildings and grounds.

 During the Second World War, Nuneham House and its surrounding parkland was requisitioned by the Air Ministry and became RAF Nuneham Park, a P.R.I.U. or photographic reconnaissance interpretation unit.
 Photographs taken by aircraft from RAF Benson and other airfields over enemy territory were examined here by RAF officers as well as small contingents from the Army, Royal Navy and the USAAF.
 Nissen huts and other, larger buildings were erected adjacent to the mansion, including a camp cinema which villagers were welcome to attend.
 The RAF station continued after the war in the same role until the mid-1950s, when the added buildings and roadways were demolished and the estate handed back to the Harcourt family, who sold it to Oxford University.

+The 1780 painting of the Earl and Countess Harcourt by Joshua Reynolds was accepted as payment to the Government in lieu of inheritance tax and was then allocated to the Ashmolean Museum in 2010.

 The Harcourt Arboretum, part of the tree and plant collection of the University of Oxford Botanic Garden, occupies part of what were the grounds of Nuneham House.

 The landscaped parkland and pleasure gardens surrounding the house are listed Grade I on the Register of Historic Parks and Gardens.

 The estate includes the privately owned, two-storey Old Rectory, built in 1759 on the northern boundary by the first Earl.
 It was Grade-II listed in 1963 as part of the "Nuneham Courtney Park and Garden".